 On a quarterly basis, the Department must transmit to the Commission and to the Department of Police Accountability all raw SDCS data (other than personal identifying information) containing the information that the Department must collect pursuant to Cal.
 Gov’t Code § 12525.5, Cal.
 Code Regs. tit.
 11, § 999.226, and any other related laws governing stop data collection.
 The Department shall also make this raw data publicly available on its website in a machine-readable format.

 References

 DGO 5.03

 DGO 5.17

+DGO 9.01